 I love bread.
 I love bread a lot.
-There is something so deeply satisfying in the process of making bread and includes care, love, tradition, and nourishment on so many levels.
+There is something so deeply satisfying in the process of making bread that includes care, love, tradition, and nourishment on so many levels.
 In fact, entering the fantabulous world of sourdough bread was the first part of my Greenylicious adventure.
 Gardening, nutrition and total recipe/food extravaganza followed.
 At one point our fridge and kitchen (not to mention bathroom floor because of it’s warmth) were filled with bowls and jars of dried fruit wild yeasts, poolish sourdough starters, cold rising doughs, pre-warmed baking stones, bubbly almost-ready doughs and last but not least That Smell.
 The smell that fills the house and heart when bread is baking and a golden cracked crust is created is nothing other then pure effing magic.
 I truly hope you’ve experienced this.
 If not then (and I’m not joking) this pizza is a total must for you.

 So..
 I work with nutrition, I’m a full blown health nerd.. what about gluten?
 I can almost hear labels and presumptions colliding into a huge bang.
 Yes, I do eat gluten and yes, there were a couple of years when I gave bread the evil eye and always chose raw seed crackers instead.
 There was a time when I was so high on nutritional facts and hell-ish side effects of eating wheat/rye/barley and anything gluten.
 In short, during this time, gluten was the devil.
-I stopped baking bread but still enjoyed a slice of my mothers incredible bread once in a blue moon.
+I stopped baking bread but still enjoyed a slice of my mothers incredible sourdough bread once in a blue moon.
 Then last year I got pregnant and had a really hard time sneaking in anything green or even fruit during the first two months (come to mama, uncomplex carbs!).
 When that period finally ended I was just.so.hungry.all.the.time and the answer to my prayers came as warm, organic, made-with-love sourdough bread.
 I remember a few days during that first trimester where I would cut really thin slices of bread, spread some ghee on and eat non-stop because it was the only way I could keep the ”morning” sickness at bay.
 You gotta do what you gotta do. ..and no matter how tasty and healthy raw crackers might be, there is no way I will deny Caspian early memories of the process of making beautiful bread.

 Fun & Fabulous Facts